Helpers

 - Runkit

-There are many times that, when working with the various crocks
+There are many times that, when working with the various crocks, our flows are

-function, you can remove some boilerplate by reaching for composeK
+a chain function, you can remove some boilerplate by reaching for composeK.

 the boring hook up for you.
-Just like compose
+Just like compose, functions are applied

 right-to-left, so you can turn this: